munificent/craftinginterpreters/book/inheritance.md

 name in an Expr.Variable early on in the parser gives us an object that the resolver can hang the resolution information off of.

-The new parser code follows the grammar directly:
+The new parser code follows the grammar directly.

 ^code parse-superclass (1 before, 1 after)

-Once we've (possibly) parsed a superclass declaration, we store it in the AST:
+Once we've (possibly) parsed a superclass declaration, we store it in the AST.

 ^code construct-class-ast (2 before, 1 after)

 If we didn't parse a superclass clause, the superclass expression will be `null`.
 We'll have to make sure the later passes check for that.
-The first of those is the resolver:
+The first of those is the resolver.

 ^code resolve-superclass (1 before, 2 after)